 The industrial area north of the Gore Hill Freeway is not connected to the road network on the southern side of Gore Hill Freeway.
-This results freight vehicles using local residential roads to access Pacific Highway, the nearest major road.
+This results in freight vehicles using local residential roads to access Pacific Highway, the nearest major road.

-Continued investment in major road improvements to the road transport system in Artarmon Industrial Area such as Western Harbour Tunnel and Beaches Link is essential to ensure that over time safe and efficient freight vehicle access and circulation is provided to serve the area and provide connections to regional destinations.
-The opportunity to provide a new road link across the Gore Hill Freeway connecting the industrial land north and south of Gore Hill Freeway is considered important so the residential safety and amenity is maximised.
+Continued investment in major road improvements to the road transport system serving the Artarmon area is essential to ensure that over time safe and efficient freight vehicle access and circulation and connections to regional destinations is provided.
+Future investigation of a new road link across the Gore Hill Freeway connecting the industrial land north and south of the Freeway would improve residential safety and amenity.